 In our previous two posts, we considered the high cost but importance of textbooks and possible ways to save money when buying them.
 In this final post on the topic, we’ll consider what students can do with their books at the end of the semester.

-Your college student has just completed his course.
-He bought his textbook and used it diligently throughout the semester.
-Now that the course is over, he’s wondering what to do with this pile of books.
-He has several options.
+Your college student has just completed their course.
+They bought the textbook and used it diligently throughout the semester.
+Now that the course is over, they’re wondering what to do with this pile of books.
+There are several options.

 Keep the book.

 Some books contain valuable information which the student may need later.
 This may be especially true if the course was in the student’s major.
-Before he gets rid of this book, he should consider whether he will need to refer to it later.
-He might also consider whether there is another course that he will take that will build on this information.
-He may want to look back at some of this material.
-Although it would be nice to get some of the money he spent back, he needs to be sure he won’t regret selling the book.
+Before your student gets rid of this book, they should consider whether they will need to refer to it later.
+Your student might also consider whether there is another course that that will build on this information.
+They may want to look back at some of this material.
+Although it would be nice to get some of the money back, your student needs to be sure they won’t regret selling the book.

 Sell the book to a fellow student.